Svetlana Mironyuk

 On 9 December 2013 President of Russia Vladimir Putin issued a decree which abolished RIA Novosti and merged it with the international radio service Voice of Russia to create the new information agency Rossiya Segodnya.
 On the same day, Mironyuk issued a statement saying that she was not aware of the decision until the decree was published, and that she believed the purpose to be to economize rather than to optimize the information service.
 This statement caused some protests, and on the next day Mironyuk issued another statement.
 Without formally retracting the first statement, she said that the duty of all employees of RIA Novosti was to implement the decree of the president, and those who disagreed with the decree were in fact destabilizing the situation, and their activity was purely destructive.

 Mironyuk has received a number of state and professional awards in recognition of her achievements.
-In 2016, she was recognised by AKARussia as one of the top marketing directors in Russia’s finance industry.
+In 2016, she was recognised by AKARussia as one of the top marketing directors in Russia's finance industry.
 She was named media manager of the year in 2007 and 2011, and in 2013 was named media manager of the decade.
 She holds an Order of Honour and an Order for Merit to the Fatherland (IV degree).

-Mironyuk is an active advocate of social and philanthropic projects and has worked with organisations including the WWF, Gift of Life and the Friends Foundation.
-In addition to her teaching and research at SKOLKOVO School of Management, she also teaches on a voluntary basis at the Moscow School of Professional Philanthropy.
-She was also a contributor to the World Economic Forum.